LouieYang/stroke-controllable-fast-style-transfer/README.md

     --output ./examples/model/some_style.pb
 ```

+We also provide some pre-trained style model for fast forwarding, which is stored under `./examples/model/pre-trained/`.

 ### Inference
 Use inference_style_transfer.py to inference the content image based on the freezed style model.
 Set `--interp N` to enable interpolation inference where `N` is the number of the continuous stroke results.